 Several raven relatives live in Yellowstone, including the common raven (Corvus corax).
 Common ravens are smart birds, able to put together cause and effect.
-Ravens are attracted to wolf kills and some have learned to follow wolves while they hunt elk.
-They must wait to begin feeding until wolves tear into a carcass as ravens are not able to rip open thick skin.
+Ravens are attracted to wolf kills and may follow wolves while they hunt elk.
+Wolves also provide better access to carrion, as ravens are not able to rip open thick skin on their own.
 Ravens are willing to eat almost anything and are frequently seen near parking lots searching for food—some have even learned to unzip and unsnap packs.
 Do not feed them.

 Songbirds and Woodpeckers